gustwindjs/gustwind/htmlisp/README.md

 I've listed the main features below:

 * Support for data binding from global context or props
+* Scoped shorthand lookup inside expression bindings
 * Named components - these allow reuse of markup and building your own abstractions that compile to HTML
+* Function components in addition to string components
 * Iteration - to allow expanding arrays into more complex markup, such as a list, iteration is supported
 * Visibility control - hiding entire portions of markup is possible
-* Noop fragments - for some cases it makes sense to execute logic without emitting an element directly (i.e., iterating without emitting a parent element)
+* `fragment` and `noop` helpers - for cases where you want logic or composition without emitting a parent element
+* Structured attributes through `&attrs`
+* Optional escaped-by-default output with explicit raw HTML
 * `eval` free - to support execution in environments without support for JavaScript `eval` the solution does not rely on `eval`

 ## Expressions